Lake Nakuru National Park: February 25th, 2016

 Knowing this is our last full game drive here, I rubber-necking out the window, trying to soak it all in.
 Where else can you see forests filled with zebras, gazelles, giraffes and lions?
 The animals are all so visible, so close.
 This many animals together would only be akin to a pasture with cows at home, but here in this meadow they live in harmony.
 They can roam unimpeded by fences or property lines.

 Tonight we dine and go to bed early.
 Tomorrow is a long drive to Lower Masai Mara.
-Please join me on my continued journey around Kenya.
+Please join me on my continued journey in What Kenya did to me- On the road P5.
 If you missed any of my adventure here are the previous parts:

 Happy Travels from Maritime Mac